Punctuality

 Why has my child been marked as absent for the whole morning when they arrived at 9.30am?

-As stated above, DfE guidelines state that the register must be closed after a reasonable time in the morning.
+As mentioned above, DfE guidelines state that the register must be closed after a reasonable time in the morning.
 If arriving after 9.15am, a child will be marked as an unauthorised absence for the morning session.

 Could I receive a fine if my child is persistently late?

 If your child receives 10 or more unauthorised absences, you could be issued with a fixed penalty notice.
-This is £50 per parent if paid within 28 days, rising to £100 thereafter.
+This is £80 per parent if paid within 21 days, rising to £160 thereafter.

 My child was only a couple of minutes late.
 It seems harsh that he/she should get a late mark.

 The school has to abide by the rules and expectations laid down for all schools.
 Lateness for school (or work) is a failure to arrive on time and will be marked as such.
 We would encourage students to set off in good time so that any small delay does not cause them to be late.
+Ultimately, there has to be a cut-off point, after which any student arriving is considered late.

 Our whole family overslept and it is not my child’s fault that he/she is late.
 Will they receive a late mark?

-This can not be taken as an acceptable reason for lateness so a late mark or unauthorised absence would be recorded, depending on the time of arrival.
+This cannot be taken as an acceptable reason for lateness so a late mark or unauthorised absence would be recorded, depending on the time of arrival.

 My child has to catch the bus to school which is sometimes late.
 Will they receive a late mark?